jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - move to (new project file): moves the current project and related files to the new location
   - copy (new project file): saves the current project to a new location
   - set location (location): stores the new folder and project name
-# MarkdownCode > services > gpt service
-- GPT service is a global singleton responsible for communicating with the open-ai api backend, mainly used by transformers for specific tasks.
-- It utilizes the openai node.js library to interact with the backend.
-- The service offers a function for other services or components to make api requests to open-ai.
-  - This function accepts a list of json objects called `messages`, containing `role` and `content` fields.
-  - The `messages` list is sent to openai using the `createChatCompletion` function.
-  - In case of failure, the service retries the request 3 times before raising an error.
-- Additionally, the service provides a method to retrieve the available models list, utilizing the openai nodejs library.
 # MarkdownCode > services > cybertron service
 - Cybertron-service is a global singleton that manages available transformers.
 - The service maintains a sub-list of entry-points, which are transformers used as starting points for building text-fragments.